-Part II: PBV Owner Proposals.
-This part includes policies related to the submission and selection of owner proposals for PBV assistance.
+election of owner proposals for PBV assistance.
 It describes the factors the PHA will consider when selecting proposals, the type of housing that is eligible to receive PBV assistance, the cap on assistance at projects receiving PBV assistance, subsidy layering requirements, site selection standards, and environmental review requirements.